GM Information

 • Bring a Wargame/Miniatures game, all of the scenery and miniatures for others to play, whilst you take on the role as a mentor.

 • Bring a tabletop hobby related crafting activity and the components for somebody to take home what they made.
-As well as the exceptionally popular ‘paint and take’ from Maxx Collectables we have also had GMs run workshops with Hirst Arts Moulds and sessions on how to make treasure/objective tokens for miniatures games.
+As well as the exceptionally popular ‘paint and take’ sponsored by The Army Painter we have also had GMs run workshops with Hirst Arts Moulds and sessions on how to make treasure/objective tokens for miniatures games.

 • Or even something entirely different related to tabletop gaming.
 We love to hear new ideas.